“Come now, you who say, “Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit…”

-We get the English word “emporium” from the Greek word for “buy”.
+We get the English word “emporium” from the Greek word for “buy.”
 We can also translate this word merchant.
 Jewish merchants traveled throughout the Roman Empire in the Hellenistic period (times of the New Testament).
-James does not condemn free enterprise here but the entrepreneur who does business without dependence on God.
+James does not condemn free enterprise here, but the entrepreneur who does business without dependence on God.

-The sin here is not making profit in business but making it the ultimate purpose for business.
+The sin here is not making a profit in business but making it the ultimate purpose for business.
 Every businessperson should design their business to glorify God and win people to Christ.
 If profit is our vital passion, then we violate God’s purpose for creation.